pingcap/tidb/docs/adding_tz_env.md

 In our case, which I mean both `TiDB` and `TiKV`, we need care the first and third formats.
 For answering why we do not need the second format, we need to review how Golang evaluates timezone.
 In `time` package, the method `LoadLocation` reads tzData from pre-specified sources(directories may contain tzData) and then builds `time.
 Location` from such tzData which already contains daylight saving time information.

-In this proposal, we suggest setting `TZ` to a valid IANA timezone name which can be read from `TiDB`.
-If `TiDB` can't get `TZ` or the supply of `TZ` is invalid, `TiDB` just fallback to evaluates the path of the soft link of `/etc/localtime`.
-An warning message telling the user you should set `TZ` properly will be printed.
-Setting `TZ` can be done in our `tidb-ansible` project.
-The value of `localStr` should initialized at `TiDB`'s bootstrap stage in order to ensure the uniqueness of gloabl timezone name.
-If system timezone can not be read from `mysql.tidb`, `UTC` will be used as default timezone name.
+In this proposal, we suggest setting `TZ` to a valid IANA timezone name which can be read from `TiDB` later.
+If `TiDB` can't get `TZ` or the supply of `TZ` is invalid, `TiDB` just falls back to evaluates the path of the soft link of `/etc/localtime`.
+In addition, an warning message telling the user you should set `TZ` properly will be printed.
+Setting `TZ` can be done in our `tidb-ansible` project, it is also can be done at user side by `export TZ="Asia/Shanghai"`.
+If both of them are failed, `TiDB` will use `UTC` as timezone name.

+The value of `localStr` should be initialized by method `initLocalStr()`at `TiDB`'s bootstrap stage. `localStr` will be stored in `mysql.tidb` under `system_tz` column.
+If system timezone can not get valid IANA timezone name from `mysql.tidb`, `UTC` will be used as default timezone name.

-The positive side of this change is resolving performance delegation issue to avoid any potential time-related calculation.
+The positive side of this change is to resolve performance degradation issue and to ensure the uniqueness of gloabl timezone name in multiple `TiDB` instances.

 The negative side is just adding a config item which is a very small matter and the user probably does not care it if we can take care of it and more importantly guarantee the correctness.